psvish/GandCData/README.md

 Mean_Body_Gyro_Jerk_Magnitude_Freq_Domain
 StdDev_Body_Gyro_Jerk_Magnitude_Freq_Domain

-The file Descriptive_Var_Names.txt has the info used to add these descripting column namesto to the tidy data set.   
+The file Descriptive_Var_Names.txt has the info used to add these descripting column namesto to the tidy data set.